zama-ai/concrete-ml/README.md

 - [MNIST](use_case_examples/mnist):a python script and notebook showing quantization-aware training following FHE constraints.
 The model is implemented with [Brevitas](https://github.com/Xilinx/brevitas) and is converted to FHE with Concrete-ML.
 - [Encrypted sentiment analysis](use_case_examples/encrypted_sentiment_analysis): a gradio demo which predicts if a tweet / short message is positive, negative or neutral.
 Of course, in FHE!
 The corresponding application is directly available here(FIXME add link to https ://huggingface.co/spaces/zama-fhe/encrypted_sentiment_analysis when it's online).
+- [Titanic](docs/advanced_examples/KaggleTitanic.ipynb): a notebook, which gives a solution to the [Kaggle Titanic competition](https://www.kaggle.com/c/titanic/).
+Done with XGBoost from Concrete-ML.
+It comes as a companion of [Kaggle notebook](https://www.kaggle.com/code/concretemlteam/titanic-with-privacy-preserving-machine-learning), and was the subject of a blogpost in [KDnuggets](https://www.kdnuggets.com/2022/08/machine-learning-encrypted-data.html).

 More generally, if you have built awesome projects using Concrete-ML, feel free to let us know and we'll link to it!